RocketCommunicationsInc/astro-www/src/pages/ttc-service-ux-design/ttc-investigate.md

 ---
+tags: ["ttc", "egs"]
+path: /ttc-service-ux-design/ttc-investigate
+date: Last Modified
+layout: project:layouts/docs/docs-layout.astro
 title: TT&C Investigate
-layout: project:layouts/docs/docs-layout.astro
 ---

 # TT&C Investigate

 :::note
 The images depicted on this page use the color palette and fonts from Astro 4.
-All new projects should use Astro 5 colors and fonts to be considered an Astro application.
+All new projects should use Astro 7 colors and fonts to be considered an Astro application.
 Refer to this section for general user experience guidance only, _not_ visual design guidance.
 :::
 [Launch TT&C Investigate Sample App](https://ttc-investigate.astrouxds.com) | [Design Materials and Source Code](#contentBottom)